3r1cZ/BattleshipGame/README.md

 ## Background Information

-This game was created through the Eclipse IDE in Java.
-The exact version of Eclipse used is unknown, therefore, there may be troubles with running the game through newer versions.
+This game was created through the Eclipse IDE in Java, in version 2020-03.
+Therefore, there may be troubles with running the game through newer versions.

 ## Authors